-How to Sharpen a Gouge? – Top 2 Methods – Detailed Guide
+How to Sharpen a Gouge?
+7 EASY Methods!

-Hand tools can be a reason you become a die-hard fan of woodworking or hating woodworking.
+Hand tools can either make you a die-hard fan of woodworking or cause you to despise it.

-When I was a beginner in woodworking, I was always wondered why my leather gouge, cannel gouge, carving gouge, and many other types of gouges aren’t working as I wish.
-Initially, I thought the problem is because I’m a beginner and I didn’t have enough experience in handling gouges.
+As a beginner in woodworking, I often wondered why my leather gouge, cannel gouge, carving gouge, and many other types of gouges weren’t working as I had hoped.

-Sharpening a gouge is a quite difficult task if you’re a beginner because it’s a curved woodworking tool.
+Sharpening a gouge is a quite difficult task if you’re a beginner as it’s a curved woodworking tool.

 You can do the sharpening process using a high-speed grinder or by an entirely manual method.